Students Learn within a Cohort

 Residency Requirement in Newberg, Oregon

-On-campus residency will occur once per summer in Newberg, Ore., and is designed to be a two-week intensive experience embedded into a five-week summer session.
+On-campus residency will occur once per summer in Newberg, Oregon, and is designed to be a two-week intensive experience embedded into a five-week summer session.
 During residency, students engage in face-to-face instruction as well as activities that build scholarly engagement in an intellectual community.
 Residency is a critical social environment in which faculty and students will get to know one another, shape and practice scholarly habits of mind, and grow in their academic knowledge.

 The EdD program is designed to be completed in three years.

 The Doctor of Education in Educational Leadership program contains 56 credit hours of coursework.
 Students will fulfill these requirements by taking:

 - Educational Foundations – 3 credits